 The benefits of managing your data include:

 The Checklist for a Data Management Plan (PDF) contains questions about data that arise during the research cycle.
-Answering the questions will help you develop your own data management plan.
+You can find the institutional DMP template of EUR on the EUR website.